ISAITB/docs-services/source/processing/index.rst

         <version>1.4.0</version>
     </dependency>

-For more details on the content and use of the template service check in :ref:`templates`.
+Check the :ref:`templates` description for more details on the content and use of the sample processing service.
 The remaining documentation here focuses on the web service operations that need to be implemented.

 .. _processing__operations: